Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The COVID-19 vaccines, like all vaccines, do not instantly provide protection.
 It takes time for your immune system to respond to the vaccine and develop disease-fighting antibodies.
 People are considered "fully vaccinated" - or protected from the disease - about 2 weeks after they complete the vaccine series.

-Fully vaccinated people can safely resume activities without wearing masks or social distancing once they are fully vaccinated (2 weeks after completing their vaccine series) if they are in an area with low or moderate levels of community transmission.
+Most people can safely resume activities without wearing masks or social distancing once they are fully vaccinated (2 weeks after completing their vaccine series) if they are in an area with low or moderate levels of community transmission.
 For now, masks and social distancing are still needed in certain places, such as healthcare settings, Pre-K to 12 schools, public transit, homeless shelters, correctional facilities, and nursing homes even if someone is fully vaccinated.
 People with certain health conditions or who are taking medications that weaken their immune system should check with their doctor before they stop wearing masks and social distancing.
 Recommendations related to masks and social distancing will continue to be updated as medical experts examine the data.
 How many people end up getting vaccinated will also impact when and how the recommendations are changed.
 For the most current guidance for fully vaccinated people, visit: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/fully-vaccinated.html.

 If you are a close contact of someone who tests positive for COVID-19, you will not need to quarantine as long as: